hydephp/develop/docs/advanced-features/navigation-api.md

 This article is intended for advanced users, as most users will not need to create custom navigation menus.
 For this reason, the documentation is very code-driven due to the technical nature of the API.
+We'll also be mixing in some practical examples of Blade and PHP code to illustrate how you can use the API in your own projects.

 ## Overview